stve/domainr/README.md

     client = Domainr::Client.new(mashape_key: 'abcdefghijklmnopqrstuvwxyz')

-If you are using Domainr's high volume API endpoints, you can pass the client_id and endpoint instead:
+If you are using Domainr's high volume API endpoints, you can pass a `client_id` and `endpoint` instead:

     client = Domainr::Client.new(client_id: '123456789', endpoint: 'https://api.domainr.com')